bonnie/udemy-REGEX/README.md

 # Udemy Regular Expression Course Examples
-### Code to accompany the Udemy course https://www.udemy.com/regular-expressions-for-beginners-and-beyond-with-exercises
+### Code to accompany the Udemy course [Regular Expressions for Beginners and Beyond!
+With Exercises](https://www.udemy.com/course/regular-expressions-for-beginners-and-beyond-with-exercises/?referralCode=E977417AEEE052477854)

 # Exercises
 Exercises are meant to be done with Node 12.0.0+ or Python 3.8+.